l0r3zz/link-observer/README.md

 # link-observer
 Repo to demonstrate modern DevOps/SRE techniques.
 This took a little longer than anticipated.
 In my normal job, the Prometheus and Graphana infrastructure is prebuilt, and we instrument with **statsd** and not the Prometheus client library directly.
-This currently runs on my local Ubuntu Linux workstation.
-The service is containerized, but currently ithe Prometheus and Grafana infrastructure is not, I have a GKE cluster built and have Prometheus deployed but have not finished that part.
-Considering that I'm overdue, I wanted to submit this MVP and continue working.
-Once I get all of the infrastructure built out, I will create a golang and rust version of the service.
+This currently runs on my local Ubuntu Linux workstation **and now in GKE!!** So you can head over and kick the tires.
+I deployed all of this manually No helm charts or terraform, I suppose that could be the next step.

+**Grafana**: grafana.eecom.io:3000/    admin:helloworld

+**Prometheus**: prom.eecom.io:9090

+I'm pretty tired right now, so a little shut-eye, will work on the glang service tomorrow.
 Note that you can add additional URLs to the *urls* array and they will be monitored as well